 If you or other family members are sick, you should avoid coming to the hospital.
 Even if you stay in the waiting room, you can spread germs to other visitors, who may infect other critically ill patients.
 If you are unsure of whether it is safe for you to visit, please check with the bedside nurse before you come to the hospital.

-Environmental cleaning
+Environmental Cleaning

-Each bed, bedside area and medical equipment is thoroughly cleaned after each patient use.
+All beds, bedside areas and medical equipment are thoroughly cleaned after each patient use.

 Remind others to practice hand hygiene